shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-target-limits.md

 ---
 title: Viewing Your Target Limits
-description: The article details Xandr's domain list and profile target restrictions, introducing viewing target limits.
+description: Explore Target Limits Report for insights into domain and target restrictions.
+Learn about the maximum allowed for each target type, optimizing your campaigns for success.
 ---

 # Viewing your target limits